Estadio BBVA: Scenery

-The stadium is notable for its view of Cerro de la Silla, a prominent mountain with a highest peak of 1,820 m (5,970 ft).
-The mountain can be seen from the seats located in the northwestern section of the stadium, providing scenic views for fans.
+The stadium is notable for its view to the south-southeast of Cerro de la Silla, a prominent peak with a summit elevation of 1820 m above sea level.
+The mountain can be seen from the northwestern section of the stadium, providing scenic views for fans.

 Association Football events

 2022 CONCACAF W Championship

 The 2022 CONCACAF W Championship held in Mexico, the stadium hosted 8 matches: